• Skip to primary navigation

 Securing leaf base with glue

-7. Finally, finish off the flowers by covering the wire stem.
+Step 7: Finally, finish off the flowers by covering the wire stem.
 Cut a strip of denim about 1cm wide and 30cm long.
-Wrap this around the exposed wire stem and secure it in place with hot glue.
+Wrap this around the exposed wire stem and secure it with hot glue.

 wrapping stem with denim